Air Cleaners for Removal of Odorous Compounds Associated with the Aliso Canyon Natural Gas Leak

 State regulation requires all air cleaners sold or distributed in California to be certified as not exceeding 50 parts per billion of ozone when tested using a specified test method.
 CARB offers a list of certified air cleaner models on its web page.
 Note that this certification only covers ozone emissions and electrical safety; it does not include performance testing for removal of particles or chemicals from the airstream.
 Other brands may be added to this list in the future.

-For questions regarding California’s air cleaner certification or models discussed above on this webpage, please direct them to CARB staff at firstname.lastname@example.org.
+For questions regarding California’s air cleaner certification or models, contact firstname.lastname@example.org.